The name of this organization shall be Physics Student Union, abbreviated PhySU.

 All executive officers shall be selected through election.
-All executive officers, with the exception of the First Year Representative, shall be elected at the end of year elections in April.
-The First Year Representative shall be elected at the First Year Representative elections in September.
+All executive officers, with the exception of the First Year Representatives, shall be elected at the end of year elections in April.
+The First Year Representatives shall be elected at the First Year Representative elections in September.
 Supplementary elections may be called at the discretion of the President, in the case of vacant executive officer seats.

 All members of PhySU are eligible to vote in elections.